top of page

 • You can order lamb (including cuts of mince, cutlet chops, loin chops, shanks, diced, rolled shoulders and whole or half legs) from the local farm (01687 462362 info@isleofmuck.com/ Colin & Ruth MacEwen) and fresh shellfish (lobsters, brown crab & prawns of various sizes) from The Little Red Boat (orders@thelittleredboat.com t 01687 462136 m 07444 799 787).

 • The tearoom is a hub for islanders and visitors alike providing homemade lunches, morning coffees and afternoon teas.
-During peak summer months, dinner can be booked on specific evenings.
-(Check opening times outwith summer season`).
+Pizza night is usually held every Wednesday night April - Sept and takeaway meals are also available.
+(Check opening times outwith summer season).

 • Visitors can also visit Gallanach Lodge for evening meals consisting of the finest seasonal Scottish seafood, game, meat and vegetables.
 Make a reservation here.